Michael Klim: Medal achievements

-In 2002 and 2003, due to chronic back and shoulder problems, Michael Klim was inactive throughout these years.
+In 2002 and 2003, due to chronic back and shoulder problems, Klim was inactive throughout these years.

 Klim failed to qualify for the 2004 Athens Olympics, but was later selected as part of the relay team, which came second behind USA in the 4×200m, race.
 The relay team did not win a medal in the 4x100m and failed to qualify for the medley relay final.